wl1995/microservice-benchmark/README.md

 ## 1. Introduction

-This repository includes codes for autoware deployment and data process
+This repository includes codes employed in the paper **Virtualization & Microservice Architecture for Software-Defined Vehicles: An Evaluation and Exploration**.

 **NOTE**: To properly use the deployment files for benchmarking, please replace all the paths like **/home/tumi6** to your own path.